 A favorite spot for weddings, Rip Van Winkle Gardens, offers an enchanting setting for a romantic daytime date.
 Have lunch overlooking Lake Peigneur at Café Jefferson, meander through semi-tropical gardens among colorful peacocks, and relax beside gurgling fountains.

-Spice up your love life at Avery Island, home of the world-famous TABASCO sauce and Jungle Gardens.
+Spice up your love life in Avery Island, Louisiana, home of the world-famous TABASCO sauce and Jungle Gardens.
 Stroll hand in hand through the 170-acre botanical gardens complete with centuries-old oak trees, a bird sanctuary, and frolicking deer.
 Just in time for Valentine’s Day, the camellias are pretty in pink.
 An especially lovely spot is a serene pond with an ancient statue of Buddha, once belonging to TABASCO founder Edward Avery McIlhenny.

 It’s amore at Marcello’s, an Italian wine market cafe with a regional twist.
 Owners were born in Sicily and raised in South Louisiana, so patrons enjoy the best of both culinary worlds.
 Select a bottle from the wine racks, then dig into the fabulous antipasti, like the calamari, crabmeat contessa, and fried oysters—they’re an aphrodisiac, you know.

 One of Lafayette’s finest dining establishments is the locally owned Charley G’s.
 This sophisticated steakhouse features live piano music every Thursday through Saturday night.
 Warm up with their signature duck gumbo before tucking into a great steak or the local fresh catch.

 Hip, artsy couples should head downtown to Jefferson Street.
 Pamplona, a local haunt reminiscent of Hemingway’s favorite bistro in Spain, is ideal for sipping a craft cocktail and sharing a few creative tapas—the quail eggs are a must.
 Afterward, walk over to the Acadiana Center for the Arts, an intimate space with various exhibits.

 Recently featured in Southern Living magazine, Maison Madeleine is a lovely bed and breakfast on the shores of Lake Martin.
 The 1840s cottage was restored to its original grandeur by owner Madeleine Cenac.
 Onsite activities like kayaking and cooking classes are an enticing excuse never to leave the property.